 Upper Section: Raft the Start of Grand Canyon to the Middle

 Upper section Grand Canyon tours begin at Lees Ferry (RM 0).
-All trips take out at Phantom Ranch (RM 88), the deepest part of the Canyon, and require a hike out of Grand Canyon on the Bright Angel Trail.
+Trips end at Phantom Ranch (RM 88), the deepest part of the Canyon, and require a hike out of Grand Canyon on the Bright Angel Trail.
+These trips trips are around 6 days on oar and paddle rafts.
+Motor rafts rarely end trips here.

 Lower Section: Raft from the Middle to the end of Grand Canyon